chs-59/HuMo-gen-Server/README.md

 the filename.
 To manage this problem HuMo-gen-Server offers two options:
 1. Turn on _mod\_rewrite_ on your server.
 Then all request to _media/_ will be redirected to a script that let only allowed users access the files.
-If you need more then one media directory place them all into _media/_.
+If you need more than one media directory place them all into _media/_.
 This is your first option.
 2. But the second option is even better: Place your media folder _outside_ the DocumentRoot of you server.
 Example: If your server operates within _/var/www/htdocs_